Byron Fija

-Biography
+Early life

-Fija was born to an Okinawan mother and an American father who was likely a U.S. soldier, but was left with an uncle and aunt soon after birth.
-He refers to himself as "American-Uchinanchu" (American-Okinawan).

-As a child, he was picked on by his classmates who called him "America" because of his appearance.
-At the age of 22, he went to the United States and found it equally irritating that it was assumed that he could speak English because of his appearance.
-When he returned to Okinawa at age 24 he encountered the traditional Okinawan folk songs sung in Okinawan language and realized that he identified as Okinawan and wanted to learn the language of the songs.
+Fija was born on 1 September 1969 in Naha to an Okinawan mother and an American father.
+He was left with an uncle and aunt soon after birth.
+He grew up in his native Okinawa and was bullied as a child by his classmates, who called him "America" because of his appearance.
+At the age of 22, he travelled to the United States but found life there to be equally as troublesome, because locals assumed he could speak English because of his appearance.
+After returning to Okinawa at age 24, he stayed at an old-style inn where he heard Okinawan folk music being sung.
+Inspired by the performance, Fija decided to learn the Okinawan language and promote Okinawan culture and identity.
+Fija now identifies as "American-Uchinanchu" (American-Okinawan).